Robert Jones (rugby union, born 1965)

 In 1989 Jones was part of the victorious British and Irish Lions tour to Australia, enjoying some memorable confrontations with the Wallabies' scrum half Nick Farr-Jones.
 In 1993 he toured New Zealand with the British Lions.

 Jones also played for Western Province in South Africa during the 1994 Currie Cup tournament, forming a memorable partnership with South African fly-half Joel Stransky.
 He also played for English club Bristol, captaining them in 1997/98.

 Jones was succeeded at scrum-half for Wales by Rupert Moon, a move which attracted some controversy.
 Few would disagree that Jones was the more technically accomplished scrum-half.
 However, he was often playing behind a weak Welsh pack at the time and Moon was brought in because of his more physical attributes rather than for his superior scrum-half technique.

 Jones retired from international rugby after the 1995 World Cup in South Africa, and from all rugby in 2001.
+He was appointed MBE in the 1996 New Year Honours.

 Since retiring, Jones can often be heard on BBC radio as a rugby pundit, and he was an assistant coach at the Llanelli Scarlets.

 For the past ten years he has featured regularly on television as both a pundit and commentator and has featured in many documentaries on a number of TV channels including BBC, Sky, ITV, Channel 4, S4C and RTE.
 He is a regular on the BBC Wales rugby programme 'Scrum V', both as a live commentator and as a pundit.
 He was a recurring guest on the S4C Welsh language chat show 'Jonathan', hosted by his Welsh half-back partner Jonathan Davies.